kporten/intl-message-check/README.md

 ![intl-message-check](./assets/logo.png)

-This CLI tool can help you detect missing and unused Format.JS messages (https://formatjs.io/docs/react-intl/api#formatmessage).
+This CLI tool can help you detect missing or unused Format.JS messages (https://formatjs.io/docs/react-intl/api#formatmessage).

-Run `npx @kporten/intl-message-check` in your JS/TS project folder to check your message definitions.
+Run `npx @kporten/intl-message-check` in your JavaScript or TypeScript project to check your message definitions.

 ## Requirements

 - Node.js LTS 14.x

+## Modes

+- Find missing -> Messages used in the code but not defined in the definition.
+- Find unused -> Messages not used in the code, but defined in the definition.

-## Example
+## Example to find missing messages

-Your JSON file with intl messages:
+### Your JSON file with intl message definitions

 ```json
 {